- April 8th – 14th : Current FSU Students

 Familiarizes children approximately 4 to 5 years old to the aquatic environment and help them acquire rudimentary basic aquatic skills.
 Helps participants begin to develop positive attitudes and safe practices in and around water.

 There are no skills prerequisites for Level 1, your child must be able to follow basic instructions from the instructor.
 Children will be introduced to the aquatic environment and will begin to learn basic skills such as floats, bobs, and glides.
-The average age for participants is 6 years old.
+The required age for participants is 6 years old.

 Participants entering Level 2 must be able to enter the water independently using a ladder or stairs, be able to bob 5 times, front glide for two body lengths, float on their back for 5 seconds (unassisted), and recover to a vertical position.
 Children in Level 2 will build on the basic aquatic skills learned in Level 1 and will be introduced to rotary breathing and the proper arm and leg actions of basic swimming strokes.